Česky

 Organisms frequently evolve similar adaptations in response to similar environments.
 Do these organisms follow parallel or unique (lineage-specific) trajectories?
 Is macroevolution at the molecular level deterministic or predictable under certain circumstances?
 We lack answers to these questions due to the scarcity of comparative genomic studies on massively multiply convergent organismal groups.

-We are seeking a Postdoctoral Fellow who will dare to tackle these questions by employing a model system consisting of rove beetles (Staphylinidae: Aleocharinae) that independently adapted more than fifteen times to live in symbiosis with termites.
+We are seeking a Postdoctoral Fellow who will address these questions by employing our lab's model system: rove beetles (Staphylinidae: Aleocharinae) that independently adapted more than fifteen times to symbiosis with termites.

 Requirements: